MrKrishnaAgarwal/Swags-for-Developers/README.md

 ## I

 ---

-- [Invertase](https://invertase.io/community/hacktoberfest) : 5 different levels of prize packages.
-Easiest level is 1 PR merged and you will get a t-shirt and stickers pack.
-For the top level, you get the SPECIAL Package with Dash, Zappy, Google Home, FlutterVikings rubber duck, Flutter mug, T-shirt, and Stickers pack!

 - [IHP (Integrated Haskell Platform)](https://docs.google.com/forms/d/e/1FAIpQLSf7XHkba-mn3GNIsh5n4ftB7hlHmRx9zluicvSKDKU5Z-jJKg/viewform): Just fill out a form, that is linked on IHP's repository or write an email to hi@digitallyinduced.com.